 Note: Tesla solar tiles are not really a viable product as of yet.
 Only a handful of these roofs have been installed so far.
 Future product availability guidance is murky at best and we don’t know if we’ll see the market ready Tesla solar tiles any time soon.

-3 IN 1 ROOF BIPV solar tiles are set to be released in 2019.
+3 IN 1 ROOF BIPV solar tiles are covered here.
 These innovative roofing tiles are made from closed-cell polyurethane foam topped with a cementitious coating.

 The tiles prevent heat gains inside your attic.
 When your attic stays cooler in summer, the home beneath requires less air conditioning.
 Total energy savings of up to 38% are built into the roof in this way.